The New Yorker’s Cartoon Bank Ha-Ha Instead of Ho-Hum

 A direct mail package can be anything but boring—of it features specially commissioned New Yorker cartoons.

 The annual catalog is a “curated exhibition” of selected covers and cartoons published since 1925.
 Cartoon by Ed Koren.

 The first New Yorker Cartoon Bank Art Catalog we designed created rooms right on the pages.

 Photographs of domestic scenes by Kate Mathis help people envision framed New Yorker covers and cartoons as art in their homes and offices and drive traffic to cartoonbank.com.

 How about in your home (bar, office, weekend house)?
 Catalog spreads feature themed compositions of covers arranged in “rooms” populated by characters in famous New Yorker cartoons.

-Catalog spreads were written and designed to inspire people to choose framed covers and spreads based on their interests (pets, sports, cooking, romance, fashion) and also by location (kitchen, man-cave, vacation house).
+Catalog spreads are written and designed to inspire people to choose framed covers and spreads based on their interests (pets, sports, cooking, romance, fashion) and also by location (kitchen, man-cave, vacation house).

-Ads in The New Yorker invite reader to browse the collection online.
+Ads in The New Yorker magazine invite reader to browse the collection online.